lyu-ai/agentok/website/docs/advanced-guides/extend/index.md

-# Extend FlowGen
+# Extend Agentok Studio

-FlowGen is a platform for building multi-agent applications.
+Agentok Studio is a platform for building multi-agent applications.
 It provides a set of tools to help you build, deploy, and manage your applications.